hanabi/hanabi.github.io/docs/level-16.md

 #### Example of an Elimination Single-Out Using a Clue With Positive Information

 - See the section on the *[Elimination Play Clue](#the-elimination-play-clue)*:
-  - In the example for *Elimination Play Clue*, Bob receives a red clue.
+  - In the example for *Elimination Play Clue*, Alice receives a 2 clue.
-  - After getting the red clue, Alice deletes the *Elimination Notes* on her slot 2, slot 3, and slot 5.
+  - After getting the 2 clue, Alice deletes the *Elimination Notes* on her slot 2, slot 3, and slot 5.
   - Thus, Alice has completely narrowed down the identity of the red 2 to be in slot 4.

 #### Example of an Elimination Single-Out Using a Clue With Negative Information